Discovering How to Celebrate Christmas and New Year in Egypt!!

 What better way would there be than to start your new year flying high up in the air completely enjoying the serenity and tranquility Egypt has to offer.
 Set off early in the morning to witness the glorious sight of the sunrise that will instantly take your breath away.

 What is more?
-The answer: the aerial view of the Valley of the Kings is the answer why Luxor in Egypt is one of the trending destinations to hover high and low on a thrilling hot air balloon.
+The answer: the aerial view of the Valley of the Kings is the answer to why Luxor in Egypt is one of the trending destinations to hover high and low on a thrilling hot air balloon.

 From ancient Egyptian temples and relics to the noble burial grounds of Pharaohs to the little-seen view of the Nile River with the rural landscape, escape the swarming crowd as you begin your New Year with a great morning, that too in the company of your beloved ones!